taha2samy/django_with_node_red/readme.md

 websocket_url = "ws://<new_server_ip>:<new_port>/ws/mywebsocket/test"

 ```
+as i mentioned you can change websocket_url from consumers.py remember you must change it in node red too
 Ensure that this URL matches the server's address and port for the WebSocket connection to function correctly.

 ---